Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Introduction

-\section{Introduction.}
+\section{Introduction}

 Big data and machine learning revolution are powered by large scale data centers.
-With the growing size of data centers, design and operation of efficient networks that facilitate exchange of data has become important \citet{singh2015jupiter}.
-A goal in the design of a data center network is to create a network that has full bisection bandwidth \citet{perry2014fastpass}.
-In other words, the goal is to design a network that is logically equivalent to an input queued switch.
+With the growing size of data centers, design and operation of efficient networks that facilitate exchange of data has become important \cite{singh2015jupiter}.
+A goal in the design of a data center network is to create a network that has full bisection bandwidth \cite{perry2014fastpass,alizadeh2013pfabric} or a network that is logically equivalent to an input queued switch.
 An operational challenge in such a data center is to schedule packets in order to maximize throughput and minimize delay.

-The focus of this paper is on the problem of scheduling packets in an input queued switch.
+In this paper, we study the problem of scheduling packets in an input queued switch.
 In addition to serving as a model for data center networks, input queued switches are important because they form building blocks of any data network.
+An input queued switch can be modeled as a matrix of queues operating in discrete time.
+Packets arrive into each of the queues according to a stochastic process.
+All packets need exactly one time slot of service.
+The key constraint is that at each time, exactly one packet can be served from each row or column.
+Thus the set of allowed schedules at each time forms a permutation matrix.

-MaxWeight algorithm \citet{tassiulas1990stability}, which was first proposed in the context of wireless networks is known to maximize throughput in an input queued switch \citet{mckeown1999achieving}.
-Understanding the delay or queue-length performance in general, in such a system is much more challenging, and so asymptotic analysis are explored.
-The heavy-traffic mean queue length under the MaxWeight algorithm was characterized in \citet{maguluri2018optimal, maguluri2016heavy}, and it was shown that MaxWeight has the optimal scaling.
+A popular algorithm for scheduling in input queued switch, is the MaxWeight algorithm \cite{tassiulas1990stability}, which was first proposed in the context of wireless networks.
+In this algorithm, at each time, the permutation matrix with the maximum weight is chosen, using queue lengths as weights.
+While it is known to maximize throughput in an input queued switch \cite{mckeown1999achieving}, understanding the delay or queue-length performance is much more challenging, and so one uses asymptotic analysis.
+In this paper, we consider the heavy-traffic regime, where the total arrival rate in each row and column approaches the maximum possible value of one.
+The mean queue length in heavy-traffic under such the MaxWeight algorithm was characterized in \cite{maguluri2018optimal,maguluri2016heavy}, and it was shown that MaxWeight has the optimal scaling.